codedavinci/tempestatibus/README.md

 - I'd love to have fully tested all my components and functions, but as I was using a component library, I made a decision to just safeGuard the application with `PropTypes`.
-- I would have wanted to add coverage for Farenheight as well :).

 ### Other information about your submission that you feel it's important that we know if applicable.